As you can imagine, we chat a lot with many teachers every week. One of the questions we get asked the most is unrelated to our products.

 Group showings of authentic media were not working for us, yet we liked using authentic media.
 Students saw the action and loved the use of real TV shows, but their comprehension was very low.
 They could still discuss the storyline if given the vocabulary, nevertheless their speaking did not improve because they were not developing the vocabulary that they needed nor were they hearing/seeing grammar in action.
 Thus we made the switch to 1:1 learning in 2000.
 The core motivator for us was "How do we make authentic video comprehensible to students?" and then next, "How do we get them to discuss it?" at their own level, and if applicable, "How can they use what they heard in relation to discussing their own lives?"
 We saw the value of authentic media: super high engagement (motivation to learn!) and seeing/hearing input from native speakers as if they were eavesdropping in on conversations.
 As a result, we wanted to get students speaking in the classroom.
 Our students, like most college students who use EduNovela.com, accessed our programs outside of class time as a remote "lab."
 A short side note: it is worth a mention that we also wanted them to be accessing authentic media on their own outside of class without it being assigned as homework.
 For example, we hoped they would seek out TV, movies, music and anything they could read.
 And they did!
 Our yearly surveys showed that our students were motivated to do even more work on their own outside of the assigned video.
 We liked the fundamental ideas behind Comprehensible Input, but we did want to get students talking.
 Everyone does not agree with us that basic Spanish students should be talking.
 We love that our students can chat about the video storylines in Spanish in class and then we can use that as a point of departure for anything applicable to that week's goals or tasks.
 Now, we also like a quick spontaneous online conversation to be posted on a tool like FlipGrid.
 Later, classmates can go back and comment as a follow-up.
 Our ideas behind EduNovela.com are practical.
 We used best practices from research and we applied them to our own need.
 Little academic jargon is presented in our Teacher and Curriculum guides found in El salón de los profesores.
 We do not claim to be academics in the ivory tower doing research on the benefits of our products.
 We are all real Spanish teachers-- professors, lecturers, and high school instructors who believe in the power of a great continuing story in the classroom.
 If you are a high school teacher, you may ask, is EduNovela.com one of those tools that I can have my students use in class and I can sit back and grade papers?
 NO!
 This is not a babysitting tool.
 It requires the teacher to be a very active part of the class.
 1:1 learning does not exclude the teacher.
 If you use an EduNovela.com storyline in your classes as part of the class time, be sure to stop your students every segment or two to check in.
 There are comprehension questions, but do also pull in something from your current textbook chapter.
 It should not be used disconnected from other items you are utilizing in class that week.
 There will be a great camaraderie that comes from using a single, continuing storyline in your classes!
 In colleges, your students will watch out of class, nonetheless, use it as a tool to build a camaraderie amongst students, get them talking in class, and milk the storyline as best you can.
 Make it applicable to your students' real lives.
 They won't all travel to a hotel in northern Spain where there is a serial killer, but many do travel.
 There is so much that can be used in your daily textbook and grammar chat: meals, families, relationships, ser vs. estar, etc. See the Gran Hotel Teacher and Curriculum guide for ideas!
 Would you like to preview just a few of our hundreds of free classroom activities?
 We offer highly customizable classroom activities that can be printed as handouts or posted to your own LMS or shared by email.
 To see a few samples, go to Teachers Pay Teachers to the EduNovela.com page by clicking on the link above for TPT.

-![]() We are very excited to announce our second program for August of 2018: Gran Hotel from Atresmedia Series and Bambú!
-As with our first product for high school, Silvana sin lana, we will offer a "just-right-fit" for the college academic year: 42 episodes.
+We are very excited to announce our second program for August of 2018: Gran Hotel from Atresmedia Series and Bambú!
+As with our first product for high school, Silvana sin lana, we will offer a "just-right-fit" for the college or advanced high school academic year: 42 episodes.
 Our version of Gran Hotel is not only edited for appropriate length and content, but also for interest.
 We focus on storylines that your college students will love whether watching in class, in their dorm, apartments, language lab, library, or purely online.
-Each episode contains approximately 20 minutes of highly engaging video, made comprehensible for Spanish 2 college students.
+Our methodology includes Spanish only subtitles with help functions.
+Each episode contains approximately 20 minutes of highly engaging video, made comprehensible for this level of students.
 Like Silvana sin lana, we offer our EduNovela.com media player that enables each student to work at her or his own speed.
 We highly recommend that non-native students listen at 75%.
 This does not affect the quality of the audio or the video, but it does enhance their comprehension.
 If you have heritage learners, they can listen at normal speed.
-While watching Gran Hotel, your students will have access to our introductory readings, front loading important cues.
+While watching Gran Hotel, your students will have access to our introductory readings, front-loading important cues.
 Each reading also comes with a multi-speed narration in multiple Spanish accents, males and females, for quicker fluency.
 We provide small chunks of video with vocabulary and scene quizzes for quick comprehension check-ins.
 When completed, each episode has a 5-point quiz that is sent to the instructor's gradebook along with "time on task."
 The user's individual growth will be tracked for them.
 Schools set their own schedules, releasing the video according to your unique syllabus.
 Do we sell Gran hotel for Upper levels of High School Spanish?
 Yes, we sell Gran Hotel for Spanish 4/5/ and A.P.
 Please contact us for details and high school pricing via our Contact form.
-Check out our free samples of Gran Hotel on our College Products' page.
+Check out our free samples of Gran Hotel on our Products' page.
 How do EduNovela.com's programs differ from the Netflix or Hulu versions?
 Most of our TV shows are quite lengthy in the original version, some as long as 145 hours.
 We offer highly edited, classroom-friendly versions of your favorite programs, and of course, we make them comprehensible for Spanish students at various levels.
 We have a variable speed control player, perfect for non-natives.
 We highly recommend 0.75% (when there is not a great song playing).
 We do not offer English subtitles, but you will find subtitles in Spanish.
 Our team of real professors and teachers create many other features to make our stories comprehensible for your students: narrated readings, scene quizzes, vocabulary, grammar, and more.
-We will also have free exercises with every episode in our shared space called "El salón de profesores."
+We will also have more than 200 free exercises in our shared space called "El salón de profesores."
+And what about AP?
+Yes!
+We have exam-specific activities for each lesson.
 Coming for August of 2018.
 We are getting quite a number of questions about our methodology.
 Thank you for asking, and yes, we are excited to give more details about it as a framework for your class.
-Whether using one of the 5 new EduNovela TV programs as a supplement to your existing materials, or whether tossing out those expensive text books and websites, you will find our products applicable.
+Whether using one of the new EduNovela TV programs as a supplement to your existing materials, or whether tossing out those expensive text books and websites, you will find our products applicable.
 Please also read our earlier blog posts about how to fit EduNovela.com into your own school, on your schedule.

 We are excited to share with you the dynamic classroom you can create using a continuing online story, and even more exciting, one that is authentic and fresh.
 If you saw our presentation at ACTFL, you heard about our previous success using this methodology for 15 years at Northwestern University starting in 2000.
 If you ever used the great 1993 made-for-classroom series Destinos, you know the value of a continuing storyline.
 We loved Destinos.
 (Check out our earlier blog posts.)
 If you teach high school, you'll likely remember the 1996 La Catrina or the lesser known Cuarto misterioso.
 Though those are all made for the classroom, surely your students still enjoyed the break from the monotony of the text.
 In my own classes, my students generally watch one episode of Silvana sin lana (the EduNovela.com version of the NBCUniversal Telemundo production) in class on their own devices with earbuds and one episode for homework, alternating as we go.
 This is great for high school classes that meet frequently.
 Though, I've lately been selfish and I've been wanting them to watch more in class.
 It is simply too much fun for me to teach.
 As we get more into grammar, I find that I can pause everyone after they watch each scene and work in my grammar lessons with easily crafted questions and activities (think possessive adjectives, por vs. para, comparatives, and the like).
 For college classes, we definitely recommend, as we have done at Northwestern University, out-of-class as the best time to watch.
 Your class periods will be full of conversation covering what they watched in their dorms or at home!
 How is it that students can start speaking the L2 in the first week of class, even in Spanish 1?
 If you don’t need to teach Spanish in the order that most traditional textbooks tend to present it, because it is not mandated for you, why not try the EudNovela.com teaching methodology?
 It can fit any textbook but you may wish to give this a try...
 We immerse your students immediately into vocabulary that they need to support conversation from the first day of classes, talking about the tv show and about themselves.
 Why do most beginning textbooks start with a list of 30 words for classroom objects like ruler, pencil sharpener, pencil, pen, and map?
 Those are words your students will learn from hearing you say them every day in your classroom; no need to memorize them.
 Try starting with our vocabulary lists.
 (See the "Reading Help" section of our samples.)
 Imagine a textbook or even sections of your current textbook where you start as we do with the subject pronouns, the family words, the verb ser and the adjectives of physical appearance and personality.
 That way your students can start speaking about their real world right from the first day.
 After all how much conversation can you have about a pencil sharpener or a ruler?
 Classroom words do not provoke conversation.
 With EduNovela.com, the students are speaking about the storyline, but of course, you will lead them into conversation about themselves and their lives.
 Imagine that your next few lessons were estar plus emotions and feelings and tener with a few expressions including tener que and deber plus infinitive.
 You will continue to grow their vocabulary about people (friends, relationships, professionals) and ir plus add frequently visited places such as home, the rooms, school, some of the various rooms of your school, and the like.
 Start using regular ar/er/ir verbs to state what is happening and daily activities.
 Add the negative and you've doubled their speaking ability.
 You will also throw in some verbal expressions like ir + a + infinitive, creer, pensar, that give us an option to talk about events.
 You’ve just increased their ability now to speak in the present tense and the future and to describe what’s going on along with what’s not happening.
 Then instead of moving immediately through the textbook from regular ar/er/ir verbs through stem changing verbs, and more irregular verbs they will rarely ever use (think caber!), give them only the high frequency verbs for mastery.
 Continue adding words such as household words, again things that are very real to them such as furniture, clothing, cleaning, food, meals, and shopping.
 Little by little go back to your textbook and explain some of that grammar.
 This way by the end of your first semester in Spanish 1 along with watching a continuing storyline about family and including people their age, parents, grandparents, siblings, teachers, principals, you will find your students have maximum vocabulary to talk not only about the TV show but also about themselves.
 In Spanish 1, high school or college, with this methodology as the framework, my students can go the entire class without breaking into English, and in most cases without even asking questions.
 You can go back to the book frequently to fill in gaps like adjectives of nationality, pronunciation of countries, and other such items.
 Give us a try!
 See our 3 sample episodes, posted under "products."
 This is a big (and good) question.
 Perhaps it is best answered by peeling back the layers a bit and discussing comprehensible input (CI).
 What is it?